ibm-cloud-docs/codeengine/fun-runtime.md

 ## Runtime support lifecycle
 {: #fun-runtimes-support-lifecycle}

 The support lifecycle of managed runtimes for {{site.data.keyword.codeengineshort}} functions depends on the official support cycles of the programming language release on which they are based.
-If the runtime that your function uses reaches end oflife, your function will stop working.
+If the runtime that your function uses reaches end of life, your function will stop working.
 Before end oflife, there is a deprecation period (typically six months), during which time the runtime continues to receive security updates while users are migrating their functions to the new runtime release.
 The following table lists the deprecation and end of life dates:

 | Runtime | Deprecation | End of life |
 | -------------- | -------------- | -------------- |